simonrose121/phd/_posts/2016-11-15-computational-thinking.md

 	- Parallelization
 	- Initialisation of location and appearance

 This framework is in many ways similar to that defined by Brennan and Resnick.
 The ideas of problem decomposition and abstraction are interesting due to evidence that younger children struggle with these principles.
 There is also a growing amount of literature relating to computational thinking  and its role in higher education (e.g. Weintrop et al 2016).

+Despite widespread literature suggesting that computational thinking should be an essential part of curricula, there are still some concerns surrounding it's introduction:

+- Do all children need to learn computational competancy even if they have no interest in a career in STEM?
+- Is there spaced in an already packed curriculum?
+- Lack of clarity over what it is means there isn't a set way to teach it

 Additional concerns may include the teaching of these complex principles to younger children.
 Are they developed enough to be able to articulate these skills? or does this not matter, as long as they can perform tasks that incorperate these skills in another context?

 **Computational Thinking & Problem Solving**